 As aforementioned, as an NRI, you need to have at least two types of NRI accounts to repatriate funds from India to your country of residence.
 Here's a closer look at what each account means and how it operates:

 An NRO account is a non-resident ordinary account specifically for NRIs who earn income in India through dividends, rental income, pension, or other sources.
-The repatriation of funds from an NRO account must be done by the regulations set by the RBI, which permits an NRI to repatriate up to USD 1 million in a financial year, after paying all applicable taxes.
+The repatriation of funds from an NRO account must be done in accordance with the regulations set by the RBI, which permits an NRI to repatriate up to USD 1 million in a financial year, after paying all applicable taxes.

 It is essential to keep in mind that interest earned on the NRO account is taxable in India; therefore, NRIs must consider all tax implications, settle the tax, and then repatriate the funds.